MetaMask/create-release-branch/docs/usage-polyrepo.md

-# Using the tool for a polyrepo
+# Using the tool for a polyrepo package

-For a polyrepo, the tool needs to know the new version of the package that you want to release (hereafter called the "release version").
+For a package within a polyrepo architecture, the tool needs to know the new version of the package you want to release.
 This can happen one of two ways:

 1. You can have the tool determine the release version automatically by bumping the major, minor, or patch part of the current version.